Pattern Matching Operators

 There are three separate approaches to pattern matching provided by the database: the traditional SQL LIKE operator, the more recent SIMILAR TO operator, and POSIX-style regular expressions.
 Besides these basic operators, functions can be used to extract or replace matching substrings and to split a string at matching locations.

-Description: checks whether the string matches the mode string following LIKE.
-The LIKE expression returns true if the string matches the supplied pattern.
-(As expected, the NOT LIKE expression returns false if LIKE returns true, and vice versa.
+Checks whether the string matches the pattern string following LIKE.
+If the string matches the supplied pattern, the LIKE expression returns true (the NOT LIKE expression returns false).
+Otherwise, the LIKE expression returns false (the NOT LIKE expression returns true).

 1. This operator can succeed only when its pattern matches the entire string.
 If you want to match a sequence in any position within the string, the pattern must begin and end with a percent sign.